-Anyway pointe shoe update aside, your probably asking “Why do you need Freeds?”
+Anyway pointe shoe update aside, you're probably asking “Why do you need Freeds?”
 Freeds are the number 1 supplier of pointe shoes (for companies) in Europe and I simply wanted to know my size/ make for potential future reference.

 I checked into my Airbnb later that afternoon in the ideal location of Soho.
 It was a small, but larger than thought space with a single bed, desk, cooktop, fridge and personal shower and toilet.
-The use of space was very clever and I especially loved how the toilet and shower where one continual room and not to mention built underneath the staircase!
+The use of space was very clever and I especially loved how the toilet and shower were one continual room and not to mention built underneath the staircase!
 I totally felt like Harry for Harry Potter!

 When looking for my accommodation I wasn’t too fussed about the visuals, but wanted a flat that had good reviews and mostly importantly clean.
 I really loved the inventive quirkiness of this flat and my stay here truly made me feel like a Londoner.